I'm feeling really excited.

 It was pretty warm.

-I have a -20 sleeping bag, so I'm like super warm most nights, especially with the weather that we've been having.
+I have a -20 sleeping bag, so I'm like super warm most nights, especially with the warm weather that we've been having.

-So I usually kind of sleep like half out of my sle And then it snowed sort of in th of the night and kept snowing.
+And then it snowed sort of in the middle of the night and kept snowing.

 Was nice to wake up to.